American Youth Congress

-The American Youth Congress (AYC) was an early youth voice organization composed of youth from all across the country to discuss the problems facing youth as a whole in the 1930s.
-It met several years in a row - one year it notably met on the lawn of the White House.
-The delegates are known to have caused a disturbance when they attempted to access the United States Congress.
-They focused on the draft, which was taking youths at age 18 off to war.
-At the time in the United States one was not legally an adult in any way until the age of 21.
-They also focused on the economic exploitation of youth.
+The American Youth Congress (AYC) was an early youth voice organization composed of young people from across the United States who gathered to discuss the problems facing youth as a whole in the 1930s.

+At the time, United States citizens were not legally considered adults until the age of 21, and so the group focused on the under-discussed economic exploitation of adolescents and children.

-The formation of the AYC is also widely seen as a precursor to the establishment of the National Youth Administration.
-Both the AYC and the NYA are notable for the support which First Lady Eleanor Roosevelt lent to them.
+The formation of the AYC is seen as a precursor to the establishment of the National Youth Administration.
+Both the AYC and the NYA are notable for the support lent them by First Lady Eleanor Roosevelt.

+Affiliated with the World Youth Congress Movement, the AYC hosted the 1938 Second World Youth Congress at Vassar College in Poughkeepsie, New York.

 History

 The American Youth Congress, or AYC, was formed in 1935 to advocate for youth rights in U.S. politics, and was responsible for introducing the American Youth Bill of Rights to the U.S. Congress.
-First Lady Eleanor Roosevelt's relationship with the AYC eventually led to the formation of the National Youth Administration.
-Speaking of the National Youth Administration in the 1930s, Eleanor Roosevelt expressed her concern about ageism, stating that "I live in real terror when I think we may be losing this generation.
+First Lady Eleanor Roosevelt's relationship with the AYC eventually led to the formation of the National Youth Administration (NYA).
+While speaking of the NYA in the 1930s, Eleanor Roosevelt expressed her concerns regarding ageism, stating that "I live in real terror when I think we may be losing this generation.
 We have got to bring these young people into the active life of the community and make them feel that they are necessary."

-On July 4, 1936, the AYC issued a Declaration of the Rights of American Youth, which addressed several issues, mainly inalienable rights issues that affected youth, and the economic issues.
-Its Chairman in 1937 was William W. Hinckley, a member of the CP controlled Psychologists League.
+On July 4, 1936, the AYC issued the Declaration of the Rights of American Youth.
+The document addressed several issues, chief among them being the inalienable rights they believed were due to young people, and the economic problems which most affected them.
+Its Chairman in 1937 was William W. Hinckley, a member of the Communist-led Psychologists League.
 By 1939 the movement claimed 4,697,915 members in 513 affiliated organizations nationwide.

-In 1939 the Dies Committee subpoenaed leaders of the AYC, who, in addition to serving the AYC, also were members of the Young Communist League.
-Eleanor Roosevelt was in attendance at the hearings and afterward invited the subpoenaed witnesses to board at the White House during their stay in Washington D.C.
-That year Joseph P. Lash, who later married Trude Lash, described his 1937 defection from the Socialist Party in the Communist weekly, New Masses.
-He was one of First Lady Roosevelt's boarders at the White House during the hearings.
-Another officer, Abbott Simon, slept for two weeks in Lincoln's bed during the hearings.
-In addition to his role in the AYC, Simon was a staff member of the Communist Party USA publication, Champion.